+In the adult adjunctive placebo-controlled trials for partial-onset seizures, the most common adverse reactions (≥10% and greater than placebo) were dizziness, headache, nausea, and diplopia.
 In the adult monotherapy clinical trial, adverse reactions were generally similar to those observed and attributed to drug in adjunctive placebo-controlled trials, with the exception of insomnia (observed at a higher rate of ≥2%).
-In the adult adjunctive placebo-controlled trials, the most common adverse reactions (≥10% and greater than placebo) were dizziness, headache, nausea, and diplopia.
-Pediatric adverse reactions are similar to those seen in adult patients.
+Pediatric adverse reactions were similar to those seen in adult patients.

 VIMPAT is a Schedule V controlled substance.

-- The majority of AEs were generally mild to moderate and were generally dose related
+The majority of adverse reactions were generally mild to moderate and were generally dose related.

-Most common adverse events in the historical-controlled, conversion-to-monotherapy trial in adult patients
+Most common adverse events in the historical-controlled, conversion-to-monotherapy partial-onset seizure trial in adult patients

 - In the adult monotherapy clinical trial, adverse reactions were generally similar to those observed and attributed to drug in adult adjunctive placebo-controlled trials, with the exception of insomnia (occurred at a higher rate of ≥2%)